oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 | 4.
 [Enterprise-Ready Workshop: Terraform](/blog/2023/07/028/terraform-workshop) |
 | 5. **Enter-Ready Workshop: Automate with no-code Okta Workflows** |

-**What you need to complete the workshop**
+## What you need to complete the workshop

-You need access to the following tools to complete this workshop.
+You need access to the following resources to complete this workshop.

-- The completed todo application ([download](https://github.com/oktadev/okta-enterprise-ready-workshops/tree/oidc-workshop-completed))
+- The completed Todo application.
+There are two ways to get the Todo application:
+  * You completed the [Authenticate with OpenID Connect](/blog/2023/07/28/oidc_workshop) workshop
+  * ([Download](https://github.com/oktadev/okta-enterprise-ready-workshops/tree/oidc-workshop-completed)) the completed Todo application
 - Access to Okta Workflows.
 You will learn how to gain access to Workflows in a later section

-You'll also want to ensure you're up and running with the base Todo application by following [How to Get Going with the Enterprise-Ready Identity for SaaS Apps Workshops](/blog/2023/07/27/enterprise-ready-getting-started).

 ## What is Okta Workflows?
 [Okta Workflows](https://www.okta.com/platform/workflows/) is a no-code platform that allows building automation to help with identity processes.
 For example, you can build the following workflows without asking IT or developers for help: